Often the problem for companies is recognising what activities qualify for R&D Tax Credits.

-Our team has a diverse business background, supported by accountants well-versed in claiming R&D Tax Credits.
+Our team has a diverse business background, supported by accountants well-versed in R&D Tax Credits claims.
 This expertise allows us to easily highlight areas of process and product development that our clients (and/or their accountants) may have overlooked as qualifying for research and development tax incentives.

 A company is considered an SME for R&D Tax Credit purposes if they have fewer than 500 employees and either an annual turnover not exceeding £84 million, or a balance sheet not exceeding £72 million.

 Companies are considered Large Companies if they exceed the SME threshold.
 However, some parts of a Large Company can be considered an SME for R&D tax relief purposes, so it’s best to speak to us about this so we can clarify your company’s position.